Anburaj07/TRADO/README.md

-# ASOS.com Clone Documentation
+# TRADO (ASOS.com Clone) Documentation
-This documentation provides an overview of the ASOS.com clone project, which is built using HTML, CSS, JavaScript, and API integration.
-The ASOS.com clone aims to replicate the basic functionality and design of the original ASOS website, allowing users to browse and purchase fashion products online.
+This documentation provides an overview of the ASOS.com clone project, built using HTML, CSS, JavaScript, and API integration.
+TRADO aims to replicate the basic functionality and design of the original ASOS website, allowing users to browse and purchase fashion products online.

 # Table of Contents